RAG Pattern (Retrieval-Augmented Generation)¶

 - User Query: The user provides a prompt or question.

-- Retrieval: The system searches an external data source (e.g., a vector database) for information relevant to the query.
+- Retrieval: The system searches an external data source (e.g., a vector database or an MCP retrieval server) for information relevant to the query.

-- Augmentation: The retrieved information is combined with the original user query to create an augmented prompt.
+- Augmentation: The retrieved information is combined with the original user query to create an augmented prompt, optimized for 2026 models like Claude 4.7 or GPT-5.5.

 - Generation: The augmented prompt is sent to the LLM, which generates a response based on both its internal knowledge and the provided context.